Got a question? We've got answers.

 They can also call any of our global call-in numbers, which may be helpful if they live in another country.

-Yes!
-Pricing is all the same for the United States, Canada, United Kingdom, and most of Europe.
+Dial-a-Podcast is available in the United States and Canada.
 Go ahead and sign up and then use any of the global call-in numbers.
-If you don't see a number for your country, please contact us and we'll add one.

 Yes, your first local number is included for free.
 You can also add one or more local or toll-free numbers.